rafaelleinio/rafaelleinio/README.md

 ## my open source work 🤘

-### I'm the creator of the following PyPI packages:
+### I'm the creator of the following Python packages:
 - [biar](https://github.com/rafaelleinio/biar): batteries-included async requests tool for python
 - [thoth](https://github.com/rafaelleinio/thoth): Python tool for profiling-based anomaly monitoring on ETL data pipelines leveraging ML and Apache Spark.
+- [gcpde](https://github.com/wandercom/gcpde): An opinionated usage of GCP services from a data engineering perspective.
+This library is the core that supports all production data pipelines at [Wander](https://www.wander.com/).
+- [cubejs python client](https://github.com/wandercom/cubejs): a unofficial [cubejs](https://github.com/cube-js/cube) (a semantic layer framework) async client for python.

 I'm also the co-creator of [butterfree](https://github.com/quintoandar/butterfree) a tool for feature engineering and feature store.
 We created this tool when I was in the first MLOps squad at @quintoandar.
 It's used for most ML data pipelines there and has 260+ stars on GitHub.